treeverse/lakeFS/docs/deploying-aws/index.md

 has_children: true
 ---

-This section will guide you through setting up your lakeFS environment.
+This section will guide you through setting up lakeFS on a production environment.
+The first step is [Creating the Database](./db.md).

+If you just want to try out lakeFS locally, see [Quick Start](../quickstart/index.md).